Toronto Landmarks: Exciting Discoveries Await You

 Originally called Skydome, the Rogers Centre serves as the home of Toronto Blue Jays.
 This is world renowned for being the first ever stadium with a completely retractable roof which can close three moving sections to shelter the players and fans from the elements.
 If you are a baseball fan, go to Gate 9 to find affordable at the door tickets for games.

 The leading destination for shoppers in Toronto, Eatons Centre is a multi-leveled and glass-roofed galleria with over 320 shops, theaters, hotels, and restaurants.
-It is known for its highest retail sales for every square foot in the entire North America.
+It is known for its highest retail sales for every square foot in the entirety of North America.
 This is the first ever major shopping center established in North America, taking inspiration from Milan’s Galeria.
 Whatever you are looking for, you will surely find it in Eatons Centre.

 St. Lawrence Market